lwalma/ai-lit-review/book/part2/3b-find-additional-sources.md

 # Finding Additional Sources

 In addition to keyword searches, there are a number of techniques you can use to find additional literature that may help you answer your research question.
-To get a more complete picture, we recommend using these techniques only in addition to keyword searching.
+To get a more complete picture and to make your literature search reproducible, we recommend using these techniques only _in addition_ to keyword searching.

 ::::{grid}
 :gutter: 1